Strattonia

-Strattonia is a genus of fungi within the Strattoniaceae family.
+Strattonia is a genus of fungi within the family Strattoniaceae.

 The genus was circumscribed by Raffaele Ciferri in Sydowia vol.8 on page 245 in 1954.

 The genus name of Strattonia is in honour of Robert Stratton (1883–1961), who was an American botanist and Mycologist, Professor of Botany and Plant pathology at the Oklahoma Agricultural and Mechanical College and at the Agricultural Experiment Station in Stillwater.